dockersamples/global-2018-hol/ee-intro/README.md

 ## <a name="task1"></a>Task One Launch a Web Server

 ### <a name="task1.1"></a> Task 1.1: Access Play with Docker environment
-In order to run the lab, we have provided a Docker Enterprise Edition *Play with Docker* environment for you to use.
-This workshop is only available to people in doing a [Hands-on-Lab at DockerCon 2018](https://2018.dockercon.com/hands-on-labs/).
+> This lab was originally designed to run in a special Docker Enterprise Play with Docker environment that is provided at special events and workshops, where a URL will be provided to you.
+If you would like to try Docker Enterprise, [please contact sales](https://www.docker.com/company/contact-sales) for more information or contact your local [Docker Meetup Chapter](https://events.docker.com/chapters/) and ask if there are any scheduled workshops.
+In the meantime, you may be interested in the labs available through the [Play with Docker Classroom](https://training.play-with-docker.com).

 When you open it, it'll look something like this